magicmouse/beads-examples/Example - Tic-Tac-Toe/TicTacToe in Beads.md

 	g.board[cellx] ⇐ g.player
 ```

-Now we check for a won game, by using the cell index that was just clicked, and checking the buddy list for that cell, which is 2 to 4 different pairs of other cells, that if they are the same player, that means a 3 in a row.
+Now we check for a won game, by scanning the 8 possible winning paths for a 3 in a row.
 We show the winning three in a row by setting the hints array to override the color for the cell.
 Note that it is possible for a winning move to have two different 3 in a row paths.

 ```
-	//  check for a winner by examining the buddy sets of the cell just played
-	//  if both buddies match the player, then a 3 in a row has occurred. var won ⇐ N
+	//  check for a win by seeing if any of the 8 winning paths have 3 in a row var won = N
-	loop array:BUDDIES[cellx] path:mybuddy
+	loop array:WINNING_WAYS path:p
+		//  the cells in the path are p[1], p[2], p[3]
-		if (g.board[mybuddy[1]] == g.player) and (g.board[mybuddy[2]] == g.player)
+		if g.board[p[1]] == g.player and g.board[p[2]] == g.player and g.board[p[3]] == g.player
-			//  we now have 3 in a row, mark the 3 winning cells for hilite g.hints[cellx] ⇐ LIGHT_PINK
+			//  we now have 3 in a row, mark the 3 winning cells for hilite loop from:1 to:3 index:ix
-			g.hints[mybuddy[1]] ⇐ LIGHT_PINK
-			g.hints[mybuddy[2]] ⇐ LIGHT_PINK
+				g.tints[p[ix]] = LIGHT_PINK

-			//  we could stop immediately after finding one winning path, but it is possible to have 2 winning paths
-			//  so keep going maybe we a second winning path, which we will also mark won ⇐ Y
+			//  there may be a second simultaneous winning path, so keep going won = Y
 	//..end loop

 	if won